Skip to Content

 Trustee & Player Piano Ambassador

-Rowland acquired his first Player Piano at the age of ten and has never looked back!
-He first visited the Musical Museum at the age of fourteen; he and his parents became friends with our founder (Frank Holland), who used to suggest that Rowland might be a trustee of the museum when he was older.
+Rowland acquired his first Player Piano at the age of ten and first visited the Musical Museum at the age of fourteen; he and his parents became friends with our founder (Frank Holland), who used to suggest that Rowland might be a Trustee of the museum when he was older!

 After studying composition and piano at the Royal College of Music, he embarked on a career as a composer, pianist, arranger, and conductor.
-His projects have encompassed the worlds of TV, theatre, ballet, and concert music.
-Performances of Rowland’s Requiem, published by Edition Peters, have taken place in Sacramento, St. Petersburg, and many places in between.
+His projects span the worlds of TV, theatre, ballet, and concert music.
 Amongst his 700-plus TV composer credits he is well known for the children's animated series 64 Zoo Lane, Cloudbabies, Pablo the Little Red Fox and Engie Benjy.
 He orchestrated most of seasons V and VI of Endeavour and has worked as arranger and orchestrator on many other film and TV projects.

-Rowland has created and worked on ballet scores for many dance companies worldwide.
-For the choreographer Sir Matthew Bourne, he re-orchestrated the ballets Nutcracker and Swan Lake.
-The latter is now officially the world's most performed dance production.
+Rowland has created and worked on ballet scores for many dance companies worldwide, including Swan Lake (for choreographer Sir Matthew Bourne)- now officially the world's most performed dance production.
 In 1986, he was the first recipient of the British Film Institute's Anthony Asquith Young Composer Award (now a BAFTA), and he has twice been a judge for the Ivor Novello Awards.
 Rowland is the committee chair of the Player Piano Group of Great Britain.

 Chris & Joanne Powell